How to Make an Enamel Pin Mockup

 Step 1

+Now let's focus on the enamel pin design.
+Enamel pin making isn't complicated if you follow this guide.
 Double-click inside the Symbol smart object layer.
 This should open a new file window.
 Make the Symbol background layer invisible by selecting the eye icon.
-Open the A Symbol ESP file in Adobe Illustrator.
+Open the Logo EPS file in Adobe Illustrator.
 Copy and paste (Command-C and Command-V) this symbol into your Photoshop smart object file.

 Step 2